-This is a sneak preview of my book project “Swan” together with the phantastic author and dear friend Barbara Bullock-Wilson.
-It is my greatest heart project and I am so happy and grateful about this wonderful cooperation!
+This is the preview of a new book I am working on with the fantastic author and dear friend Barbara Bullock-Wilson.
+I am happy and grateful to be part of this wonderfully exciting collaboration!

 For the latest information on this project see this news post.